-For Contact flow, choose the name of the Transfer to queue contact flow you created.
+For Contact flow, choose the Transfer to queue contact flow that you created.

 Test the setup

-Test your setup during an incoming call to an agent.
-Have the agent use the quick connect you created to start secure entry for the caller.
-Call recording should pause automatically during the caller's data entry, and then resume afterward so the agent and caller can continue their recorded conversation.
+During an incoming call to an agent, have the agent use the quick connect that you created to start secure entry for the caller.
+Call recording is turned off automatically during the caller's data entry.
+Then, call recording is turned back on afterward so that the agent and caller can continue their recorded conversation.